bhasan60/specter_v1/README.md

-# Specter V1
+## The Story Behind Specter V1

-A custom 9-key macropad featuring a rotary encoder and an OLED screen, powered by a Seeed Studio XIAO RP2040.
+Welcome to the Specter V1!
+This is a custom 9-key macropad that I designed from the ground up.
+I wanted a dedicated board for productivity and custom shortcuts, but more importantly, I wanted to challenge myself to handle every single step of the hardware and software design process.

-## Features & Design
+While I have a lot of experience with 3D modeling in Onshape, designing a custom 2-layer PCB from scratch in KiCad was a massive learning experience for me.
+There was a steep learning curve—figuring out how to properly route the electrical matrix, generate the manufacturing gerber files, and fix all the little schematic errors along the way—but seeing the final physical board made it incredibly rewarding.

-The Specter V1 is a custom macropad built from the ground up for productivity and custom macros.
+## Hardware & Features

-* **Microcontroller:** Powered by a Seeed Studio XIAO RP2040.
+* **The Brain:** The whole board is powered by a Seeed Studio XIAO RP2040, which packs a ton of processing power into a tiny footprint.
-* **Inputs:** 9 mechanical switches and 1 rotary encoder (with push-button) for customizable macros, volume control, and scrolling.
+* **Inputs & Control:** It features 9 mechanical switches and a tactile rotary encoder (with a push-button) that is perfect for volume control, scrolling, or custom macros.
-* **Display:** OLED screen to show active layers and real-time status.
+* **Display:** I integrated a small OLED screen at the top to display active macro layers and real-time status updates.
-* **PCB:** Custom 2-layer board designed in KiCad, featuring a custom New York Knicks logo on the silkscreen.
+* **Custom PCB:** The board is a custom 2-layer design.
+To give it a personal touch, I added a custom New York Knicks logo to the front silkscreen to rep my city!
-* **Enclosure:** A custom two-part 3D printed case designed in Onshape, secured together using M3 screws.
+* **Enclosure:** The physical case is a custom two-part 3D-printed shell I modeled in Onshape.
+It is designed to fit snugly around the components and is secured together using M3 screws.
-* **Firmware:** Fully programmable using QMK firmware.
+* **Firmware:** The macropad is fully programmable using QMK.
+Wrestling with the C code to get the rotary encoder to compile perfectly was easily the toughest part of the software side, but it runs flawlessly now.

 ## Screenshots
 Overall Hackpad: